 A swollen moon rises over the road and the desert colors change again as we drive on into the dusk… warm, bleeding reds merging into to maroon, navy, and purple.
 Our headlights glare off of a camel pelvis and spinal column standing sentinel on the roadside.

 Within 5 kilometres of Parnngurr we run up behind an old, gimpy camel hitching itself down the road.
 It stops, pivoting its head around to stare at us, perhaps with loathing, before walking off into the setting sun.
-Soon after we come across four more camels, a surly looking mob that repeatedly scurries off the road and then stops to growl at us before walking nonchalantly alongside the road.
+Soon after we come across four more camels, a surly looking mob that repeatedly scurries off the track and then stops to growl at us before walking nonchalantly alongside the road.

 Soon Parnngurr comes into view, a scattershot of tiny, cold lights in the dark.
 Our home for the next week in the middle of this vast, luminous desert.